djleite/djleite.github.io/_posts/2025-05-04-flatworm-genome.md

 ![Looking out from the Keys Marine Lab, Florida, USA](/images/keys.webp)
 <p style="ext-align:left; font-size: 0.85rem; line-height: 1.2;"><b>Figure 1: Looking out from the Keys Marine Lab, Florida, USA.</b> The Keys are a beautiful stretch of islands, with shallow waters around.
 Islands are protected by mangroves along their shores.</p>

-The flatworms were collected into large salt-water tanks.
+The flatworms were collected into large salt-water tanks (fig 2).
 Within a few days they were already laying hundreds of fertilised eggs.
 They were kept here before transportation back to the UK.

 <video width="640" height="360" controls autoplay loop muted>
   <source src="{{ '/images/flatworm-vid.webm' | relative_url }}" type="video/webm">